Oh good, I thought it was just me...

 Layered 2D systems in Seebeck Ion Transport - applications in biomedical devices, desalination systems, and battery technologies

-Development of topologically complex quantum geometries for use in information processing - with applications to quantum computing and quantum sensing.
+Development of topologically complex quantum geometries for use in information processing - with applications to quantum computing, quantum sensing, and time crystals.

-Meta-structural control over Onasager Entanglement and the development of high performance, thermal/piezo/tribo scavenging technologies - with applications in wearable electronics and mobile power generation.
+Meta-structural control over Onsager Entanglement and the development of high performance, thermal/piezo/tribo scavenging technologies - with applications in wearable electronics and mobile power generation.

 image left - Siegmar's birthday conference 2016